 Graduate students enrolled in 9 or more credits are considered full-time students, and graduate students enrolled in 5 to 8 credits are considered half-time student for financial aid eligibility purposes.

-As a rule your financial aid package is originally based on full-time enrollment and the Office of SFA uses your enrollment status on the first day after drop/add period (usually the 8th day of the semester) to determine your financial aid eligibility.
+As a rule your financial aid package is originally based on full-time enrollment; however, the Office of SFA uses your enrollment status on the first day after drop/add period (usually the 8th day of the semester) to determine your financial aid eligibility.
 Adjustments to your financial aid awards may be required if you enroll less-than full time.
 Also, only courses leading to your degree requirements may be included in your enrollment status for Title IV (federal) student aid eligibility.

 Developmental courses do not count toward the student’s degree requirements; however, students may receive financial aid up to 30 developmental or remedial credits.
 Developmental course credits in excess of 30 cannot be calculated as enrolled hours for financial aid purposes.